solidusio/solidus/guides/taxation/overview-of-taxation.md

 ## Tax rates

-Tax rates define the amount of tax that should be charged on an item.
+Tax rates define the amount of tax that should be charged on items.
 You might configure different tax rates for different zones and tax categories, or even for specific dates.
 You could also create more complex tax rates with a custom tax calculator.

 In Solidus, a tax rate consists of at least four values:

 - The descriptive name for the tax rate.
-For example, "Minnesota" for a Minnesota state tax rate.
+For example, "Minnesota Sales Tax" for a Minnesota state tax rate.
 - The zone that the tax rate should apply to. <!-- TODO: Link to zones article.-->
 - The rate (in the form of a percentage of the price).
 - The "Included in price" boolean.
 This indicates whether the tax is included in